On this page

 They commonly work in the construction and IT industries, creative industries such as music and film, and as owner drivers and forestry contractors.

-Become an independent contractor
+How to become an independent contractor

 - understand your tax obligations

-- check that your proposed business name doesn't infringe on existing trademarks - use TM Check to find out
+- check that your proposed business name doesn't infringe on existing trademarks

 - apply for the relevant licences and registrations